uptycslabs/terraform-google-gcp-integration/README.md

 **Notes**:

-- Update `integration_name` to change the name of the resources WIP and IdP.
+- Update `integration_name` to specify the name of the resources WIP and IdP.
-- Notes on `terraform destroy`
+- Notes on `terraform destroy`:
   - Soft deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`
-  - `integration_name` cannot be re-used until the WIP is permanently deleted
+  - The same `integration_name` cannot be re-used until the WIP is permanently deleted
   - Same WIP cannot be created again
 - Run the command returned by `credential-file-gen-command` to re-generate the `credentials.json` file.